Ahsana1045/hearMeOutProj/hmo_resources/user_stories.md

 Character Comment Section

 As a user, I want to leave and read comments on characters to discuss with other users.
-Would you like to add features like favoriting characters, seeing top-liked characters, or user interactions like comments or discussions?